zahramaroufi75/challenge_1/README.md

 # What is an operating system?
 The operating system is a comprehensive software for user interaction with hardware.
 In fact, the operating system can be considered as an interface between the user and his requests from hardware.
 By installing and being placed on the operating system, various programs give their requests to the operating system, such as using RAM, using disk memory, using the network, and so on.
 The operating system will run after receiving the request.

+Therefore, with the help of the operating system, we can easily run our programs on the desired system without having to deal with hardware details.
+In fact, the operating system has the role of resource management.
+Different programs require access to different hardware while running.
+The operating system manages the hardware resources, provides the required hardware to the program and thus allows the implementation of the program.
+No hassle with hardware details

 ![Image of Yaktocat](https://digispark.ir/wp-content/uploads/2021/02/history-of-the-operating-system.png)